omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 Event details:
 Attribute | Type | Description
 --------- | ------- | -----------
-inflight_blocknum | integer | Block number of the in-flight transaction inflight_tx_index | integer | Index of the in-flight transaction
+txbytes | Hex encoded string | The in-flight transaction that the event relates to

 #### `piggyback_available`
 > A piggyback_available event